Hearing Loss Related to Childhood Ear Infections

 How many children experience ear infections?

-Ear infections or fluid behind the eardrum is the main cause of hearing loss in young children, most commonly affecting children up to approximately 7 years of age.
+Ear infections or fluid behind the eardrum are the main causes of hearing loss in young children, most commonly affecting children up to approximately 7 years of age.

 What is an ear infection?